bigskysoftware/htmx/www/content/essays/two-approaches-to-decoupling.md

 Worse, these front-end needs will often change frequently as your application evolves, necessitating the modification of your JSON API.
 What if other non-web application clients have come to depend on the original API?

-This problem leads to the "versioning hell" that many JSON Data APIs that are supporting both web applications as well as other non-web application clients.
+This problem leads to the "versioning hell" that many JSON Data API developers face when supporting both web applications as well as other non-web application clients.

 #### A Solution: GraphQL